Graphisch bearbeitetes Portrait von Anna Tumarkin

 Free entrance, no registration necessary

-Apéro The Society for Women* in Philosophy Switzerland SWIP invites to an apéro after the lecture on May 2
+Apéro There will be an apéro after the lecture on May 4

 With the kind support of